JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

   - **Supervised** - We have labels, we train the labeled data (think of a teacher &rarr; supervisor).

+    - F.ex Customer churn prediction, failure of a system prediciton.

   - **UnSupervised** - No labels, or *teacher* &rarr; we just have unlabeled data trying to make sense of it.

   - **Recommender** - We have penalties or rewards for each step.